spot-next/core-next/docs/intro.md

 There are services alot of default services available for: user authentication, persistence, i18n, l10n, data import, serialization.
 All those services are not re-implemented from scratch but rather "wrap" well-known technologies into a new API, eg. Hibernate is used for persistence, Jackson is used for serialization.

-All these various technologies are integrated (actually abstracted away) and follows the **Principle of Least Surprise**.
-Every tried to **serialize a Hibernate entity** using Gson or Jackson?
+All these various technologies are integrated (actually abstracted away) and follow the **Principle of Least Surprise**.
+Ever tried to **serialize a Hibernate entity** using Gson or Jackson?
 Have fun!

 Not only does serialization work as expected - spOt even provides a generic REST interface for you, to manipulate every aspect of your domain objects.
 Every (new) type is automatically available as REST endpoint, offering functionality like search/filter, load, save, delete and update single properties.